angulardart/site-angulardart/src/angular/guide/template-syntax.md

 The bindings directives you've met so far flow data in one direction: **from a component to an element**.

 Users don't just stare at the screen.
 They enter text into input boxes.
 They pick items from lists.
 They click buttons.
-Such user actions may result in a flow of data in the opposite direction:
+Such user actions can result in a flow of data in the opposite direction:
 **from an element to a component**.

 The only way to know about a user action is to listen for certain events such as